Medically reviewed by Drugs.com. Last updated on Jul 22, 2021.

 Dosage Forms and Strengths

-Oval, yellow, delayed release tablets for oral administration containing either:
+Vimovo is an oval, yellow, delayed-release tablets for oral administration containing either:

-- 375 mg enteric coated naproxen and 20 mg esomeprazole (as magnesium trihydrate) tablets printed with 375/20 in black, or
+- 375 mg enteric-coated naproxen and 20 mg immediate-release esomeprazole tablets printed with 375/20 in black, or

-- 500 mg enteric coated naproxen and 20 mg esomeprazole (as magnesium trihydrate) tablets printed with 500/20 in black.
+- 500 mg enteric-coated naproxen and 20 mg immediate-release esomeprazole tablets printed with 500/20 in black.

 Warnings and Precautions